Artist's Story - Karen Richardson

 The expertise I gained in my day job – such as computer skills, communications, inventory control, project management, and marketing – were put to good use in my professional art business.
 I honed my watercolour painting skills at various art classes as an adult learner, and eventually mastered my personal painting style, through a hybrid blending of learned techniques and self-directed experimentation.
 My major influencers were watercolour painters Jack Reid, Gordon MacKenzie, Arleta Pech and Birgit O'Connor.

-With over 700 of my paintings acquired by collectors spanning 20 countries, and participation in over 100 solo and juried shows, my resulting regional, national, and international awards are equally impressive.
+With over 800 of my paintings acquired by collectors spanning 20+ countries, and participation in over 100 solo and juried shows, my resulting regional, national, and international awards are substantial.
 I have been involved in many regional arts councils and studio tours over the years, volunteering on executive committees and organizing juried art shows.

 After growing my art career for almost two decades, and with my husband about to retire, I left my day job in 2004, and created a new life.
-Now, taking advantage of a self-directed schedule, one third of each year is spent traveling and searching for new painting inspiration.
+Now, taking advantage of a self-directed schedule, one third of each year is spent travelling and searching for new painting inspiration, and the remaining time I devote to studio work.
 My painting studio is in the lower level of my home, overlooking peaceful farmland in Lindsay, Ontario, near Toronto.

 At the invitation of a local public art gallery, I began teaching watercolour workshops in 2006.
 I find that breaking down the creative process into 'teachable bites' is very helpful to my students, and also aids in my own artistic development, questioning each step in the formation of a painting.